Duecki1/IRIDIS/README.md

 Android RAW editor built with Jetpack Compose + a Rust native decoder/processor.

-If you are interested in this Project and want it to be continued, let me know by giving this repo a star :)
+If you are interested in this Project and want it to be continued, let me know by giving this repo a star and sharing it :)

 Download the newest pre-release here: [Releases](https://github.com/Duecki1/IRIDIS/releases)